Roadgames

 Roadgames (stylised as Road Games) is a 1981 Australian thriller film directed by Richard Franklin and starring Stacy Keach and Jamie Lee Curtis.
-The film follows a truck driver travelling across Australia who, with the help of a hitchhiker, seeks to track down a serial killer who is butchering women and dumping their dismembered bodies along desolate highways.
+It follows an American truck driver travelling across Australia who, with the help of a hitchhiker, seeks to track down a serial killer who is butchering women and dumping their dismembered bodies along desolate highways.

 Plot

 In rural Australia, expatriate American truck driver Patrick Quid pulls into a motel for the night.
 There, a man in a green van checks in with a female hitchhiker, whom Quid had passed by because of trucking company policy.
 In their motel room, the hitchhiker strums a guitar while the man unpacks a new guitar string and forms it into a noose.
 He winds the string around his gloved hands and uses it to garrote the woman.

 Quid wakes the next morning in his truck.
-His pet dingo sniffs at the garbage outside the motel, and Quid notices the van driver watching from the room's window.
+His pet dingo sniffs at the garbage outside the motel, and Quid notices the van driver watching from the room's window as the garbage truck picks up the bags.
 Quid loads the refrigerated trailer with pork carcases, and sets off for Perth on the Eyre Highway.
-On the road he passes a nagging wife and her family, a cautious man hauling a sailboat, and a station wagon crammed full of toy balls.
-He repeatedly passes a female hitchhiker.
+On the road he passes a nagging wife and her family and a cautious man hauling a sailboat.
+He repeatedly passes a female hitchhiker, Pamela Rushworth, who he does not pick up.

 The wife, Frita, creates a roadblock by streaming toilet paper across the highway.
-Quid stops and she climbs into his cab and orders Quid to catch up with her husband, who had left her at the side of the road.
+Quid stops and she climbs into his cab and orders Quid to catch up with her husband, who left her at the side of the road.
 They play 20 Questions to pass the time.
 Frita mentions a woman's murder and his nonchalant answers disturb her.
 She suspects he might be the serial killer from the news.

 Quid stops the truck after seeing the green van parked along the road.
 Its driver has trash bags and an esky; he appears to be burying the bags.
 When the van driver notices Quid watching him through binoculars, he abandons his work and drives away.
 Later, at a roadhouse, the van driver assaults Quid's dingo.
 Quid gives chase, but is hindered by the slow-driving boat owner, who refuses to let him pass.
-Eventually, Quid destroys the boat, but the van is too far off to catch.
+Eventually, Quid smashes the boat that swings to block as he passes, but the van is too far off to catch.